Skip to content

 Using the feedback

-Should the trainee need to make future attempts at the SCA, it is encouraged to avoid focussing solely on the areas where they received negative feedback.
-For example, if the trainee received feedback about inadequate safety-netting, over-emphasising safety-netting may be to the detriment of these consultations where it is not needed, appears formulaic or takes up too much time.
+Should the candidate need to make future attempts at the SCA, it is encouraged to avoid focussing solely on the areas where they received negative feedback.
+For example, if the candidate received feedback about inadequate safety-netting, over-emphasising safety-netting may be to the detriment of these consultations where it is not needed, appears formulaic or takes up too much time.